 :: we can make a rain gauge from a plastic bottle to see how much rain we get

 How The Weather Works by Christiane Dorian is a super resource for children learning about the weather.
 It’s packed full of great illustrations, with lots of flaps, pop-ups and things to open, turn and move.
 It has lots of detailed information on how the weather works, in language that’s easy for children to understand.
 We love that is so visual, making it a fun read, and that it also contains much information that you might have expected from a pop-up book, making it a very useful study guide for older children too.
-You can get it through these affiliate links from Amazon US and Amazon UK.
+You can get it from Amazon (affiliate link – NurtureStore gets commission for purchases via this link).

 How to make a rain gauge from a plastic bottle